-4 Critical Things We Learned About Fashion Firms In Q1
+4 Critical Things We Learned About Fashion Firms in Q1

 While retail stakeholders hope the bulk of mass store closures are in the rearview, a handful of fashion firms in Q1 added their names to the list of companies shuttering doors.

 One notable such brand is Michael Kors, which said on May 31 that it would close around 100 to 125 full-price outposts over the next two years.
-(Michael Kors reported earnings for its fourth quarter while most other brands/retailers reported first-quarter results.)
+(Michael Kors reported earnings for its fourth quarter, while most other brands/retailers reported first-quarter results.)

-According to Michael Kors chairman and CEO John Idol, the firm grappled with heavy promotions as well as company-specific challenges, leading Q4 sales to tumble 11.2 percent, to $1.06 billion.
+According to Michael Kors chairman and CEO John Idol, the firm grappled with heavy promotions as well as company-specific challenges, leading Q4 sales to tumble 11.2 percent to $1.06 billion.

 Adding fuel to the fire, the company’s outlook for the year ahead was also dismal.
 For the first quarter of fiscal 2018, the firm anticipates total revenue of between $910 million and $930 million, and a comparable sales decrease in the high-single-digit range.
 Diluted earnings per share are expected to be in the range of 60 cents to 64 cents.
 Analysts had expected the firm to predict revenues of $950 million and diluted EPS of 75 cents.